 Ahead of your meeting, familiarize yourself with every aspect of your device, or make sure someone with the proper background knowledge is a part of the meeting.
 Fully understand its constituent materials and their testing history, along with your development process, and the category and classification of your device.
 Part of your preparation should be to anticipate the questions you think the investigators will ask.
 They will review your testing plans, so make sure they are up to date and as comprehensive as possible.
 The better prepared you are, the more successful the meeting will be.

 Including your testing partner during the preparation phase can be invaluable.
 They can be especially helpful when outlining your formal testing strategy: identifying the risk associated with the device, how to meet the identified risks, and specific tests that will be performed i.e., chemical characterization, cytotoxicity and more.
 The regulatory bodies will want as much detail as possible and a testing partner can provide this essential documentation.

 A testing partner can also be useful as your team’s go-to expert in the meetings themselves.
 Testing partners might even be better able to address specific questions or concerns during the meeting.
-Investigators place a high value on qualified personnel developing strategies (they often want to see the CVs of those who’ve written your strategy) and it is useful to be able to defer to testing partners and their expertise.
+Investigators place a high value on qualified personnel developing strategies–they often want to see the CVs of those who’ve written your strategy–and it is helpful to defer to testing partners and their expertise.
 Some regulators prefer that manufacturers bring their testing partners with them to these meetings.
-The bottom line is that you should rely on your team and their strengths and know their roles before the pre-evaluation or pre-submission meeting begins – including your testing partner.
+You should rely on your team and your testing partner to know their roles before the pre-submission meeting begins.